itmeson/ct-data/src/overview/description.rst

 ##################

-:date: 2018-08-20
+:date: 2018-11-13
-:summary: What is the computational thinking course about?
+:summary: What is the computational thinking course about data about?
 :tags: overview, start, ubd, syllabus
 :category: overview

-Machine learning, automation, and artificial intelligence are technologies that already have dramatic effects on our daily lives, and will continue to impact them in challenging ways -- from recommending our music, targeting our advertising, and managing our money to driving our cars.
-In many ways these technologies will change the nature of work in many fields.
-This trimester course will explore the technologies behind the hype to develop an understanding of how they work, where they are headed, the ethical issues raised by them, and how to navigate a changing world.
-Students will complete demonstration programming projects, read primary literature, and engage in discussion.
+Dealing with data is one of the most important aspects of making progress in any field -- from science to business to journalism.
+Understanding the world requires understanding and manipulating data.
+Students in this class will learn a popular open-source programming and data analysis software system that will enable them to explore, make inferences, and visualize data sets in informative ways.
+Skills learned in this class will be widely applicable to many fields of study and future careers.
 Prior programming experience is not required.

 **General goals of the course and of the Computational Thinking requirement:**